Cheryl Hyman: City Colleges of Chicago

 Hyman was appointed Chancellor of the City Colleges of Chicago on April 1, 2010.
 That year Hyman launched "Reinvention" at City Colleges of Chicago, a program designed to increase the number of students earning degrees of economic value, increase the transfer rate to four-year institutions, improve outcomes for students needing remediation, and increase the number of adult education and English as a second language students advancing to college-level courses.
 In 2011 Hyman worked with Mayor Rahm Emanuel to create the program College to Careers, which partnered the colleges with employers in an effort to address a skills gap in the City of Chicago's workforce.

 In April 2013, delegates from the World Bank visited Mayor Rahm Emanuel and Hyman at Harold Washington College to learn more about how the City Colleges of Chicago partner with industries in the College to Careers program to evaluate its potential for use in other countries.
 In her position Hyman has also overseen a balanced budget at City Colleges in each year of her tenure, with The Chicago Civic Federation stating its budget was "a potential role model for other governments to emulate".
-In 2014, through a collaboration Emanuel and Hyman, City Colleges of Chicago began offering the free tuition Chicago Star Scholarship for students who graduated from Chicago Public Schools, with a GPA of 3.0, tested completion-ready in math and English, and enrolled in one of CCC's structured pathways.
+In 2014, through a collaboration between Emanuel and Hyman, City Colleges of Chicago began offering the free tuition Chicago Star Scholarship for students who graduated from Chicago Public Schools with a GPA of 3.0, tested completion-ready in math and English, and enrolled in one of CCC's structured pathways.
 Hyman remained Chancellor until 2017.